-A young Chinese girl Lei Muzi aged 13 years did the first ever ‘Arangetram’, the art of Bharatanatyam in China.
+A young Lei Muzi Chinese Teenager Make History with ‘Arangetram’, the art of Bharatanatyam in China.
 It has introduced a new era in the life of the ancient Indian dance form which has now begun to catch up with people from the neighboring country.
 On August 11, 2024, Lei danced for Leela Samson, a former great Bharatanatyam dancer, Indian diplomat, as well as Chinese fans.
 The event was aimed to present the cultural bilateral between India and China and prove the tendencies of the growing popularity of the Bharatanatyam in China.
 It has emerged that Lei has delivered a very striking performance, which is already defining a new era for this classical dance style.

 Lei Muzi’s Arangetram: A Landmark Performance

 Lei Muzi’s Arangetram was not just another debut—it was the first time a student trained entirely in China performed this classical dance on Chinese soil.
-The event marked a historic moment, emphasizing the dedication and passion of a young Chinese teenager who embraced Bharatanatyam.
+Chinese Teenager Make History moment, emphasizing the dedication and passion of a young Chinese teenager who embraced Bharatanatyam.
 T.S.
 Vivekanand, the First Secretary of the Indian Embassy, attended the performance and highlighted the traditional execution of the event.
 He praised the cultural significance of this achievement, noting how it has deepened ties between Indian and Chinese traditions.
 This performance of Bharatanatyam’s Arangetram reflects the art’s growing appeal and cross-cultural appreciation in China.

 The Journey of Lei Muzi: From Student to Performer